MattB859/Ms1-Malaysian-Restaurant/README.md

     -   ### Our Chefs

         1. Visitors can find information about our trained professional Chefs.
-It is important to know who will be preparing your food and the level of expertise they have, this builds trust with our diners.
+It is important to know who will be preparing your food and the level of expertise they have; this builds trust with our diners.

         2. On the right you will find an image of our chefs.